TenAcademy/backtesting/README.md

 - One can start using the application by first running the front and back ends.
 - You can run the front-end by running the following command on the terminal
-- A more detailed instruction regarding the front-end can be found at frontend/readme.md file.
+- A more detailed instruction regarding the front-end can be found at presentation/readme.md file.

 ```
-cd frontend
+cd presentation
 npm run start
 ```